pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 From the Teletype to the Terminal
 ---------------------------------

-Besides unpredictable haircuts and memorable rythms, the 80s has also brought us what they called _intelligent terminals_.
+Besides unpredictable haircuts and memorable rythms, the 80s have also brought us what they called _intelligent terminals_.
 Slowly, terminals evolved to badass devices, with screen, memory, and even small processors to manage specific features on their side.

 {% img center /images/linux/terminal_vt100.jpg %}